Leveraging Your Assets to Manage Your Wealth

 Scenario 4: Managing cash flow

-"We're not suggesting you borrow to pay the electric bill," Erik says.
-"Your regular income should be able to cover everyday expenses.
-But for big-ticket items like a new car or major home improvements, leveraging assets can allow you to generate the necessary liquidity without divesting yourself of stock or other investments."
+Now, we're not suggesting you borrow to pay the electric bill—your regular income should be able to cover everyday expenses.
+But for big-ticket items like a new car or major home improvements, leveraging assets can allow you to generate the necessary liquidity without divesting yourself of stock or other investments.
+(See "Evaluating your options.")

 Note that you'll generally be able to borrow less against a portfolio that's highly concentrated in a single stock than one with more-diversified holdings.
 And you can't leverage restricted shares, which are subject to blackout periods and other constraints.